rassd11/mydevproject/README.md

 please note that the process currently supports only manual deployments.

 ## TODO
-* "Dry" out the terraform and terragrunt even more by following the "keep it dry" terragrunt approach.
-* replace aws authentication method to assume role.
+* replace aws authentication method to role based access.
-* add more conditions to Github Actions.
 * expand the project with more tools and technologies

 ## Help